 Consulting Services-The Counseling Center staff is available for consultations by telephone (317-788-5051) or in person, weekdays from 8 a.m. to 4:30 p.m. (except for the noon hour).
 The Counseling Center is located in Suite 109 of the Health Pavilion.
-The counseling center staff also provides workshops and group opportunities.
-For more specific details about workshops and other outreach opportunities, visit https://www.uindy.edu/studentcounseling/index.
+Counseling Center staff also provide workshops and group opportunities.
+For more specific details about workshops and other outreach opportunities, visit uindy.edu/studentcounseling.